Camping Trip to the BRIC

 The BRIC is the Brian Redman International Challenge held at Road America on July 18 through 20.
 This event was formerly known as the Chicago Historic Races.
-Road America is about two hours drive from Chicago.
+Road America is about two hoursí drive north of Chicago.
 A group of club members reserved eight adjoining campsites less than a mile from the track at Plymouth Rock Campground, and these sites each hold 4 adults.
 As MGs comfortably hold but two persons, there are several vacancies that can be filled by club members.

 Saturday night the campers gather to grill and eat together (bring your own meat to grill if you eat it, and a dish to pass around).
-Then it is back to Elkhart Lake to view the Concours d’Elegance, watch (and maybe, buy) cars being sold at Mecum’s auction, and, since this may be the only time all year, buy a beer at Siebken’s, the setting for much of B.S.
-Levy’s The Last Open Road fame, and it is worth the wait at the bar to have beer or pop in such a place.
+Then we go back to Elkhart Lake to view the Concours díElegance, watch (and maybe, buy) cars being sold at Mecumís auction.
+Elkhart Lake is the home of Siebkenís of Burt Levyís The Last Open Road fame, and it is worth the wait at the bar to have beer or pop in such a place.